The Greensand Marathon

 See also the truly excellent web site of the Open University - Great fun!

-Enter the BGS Make-a-Map facility (Cretaceous rocks of the UK shown left)
+Enter the BGS Make-a-Map facility (Cretaceous rocks of the UK shown below left)

-Map of the Lower Greensand (right) from 'The Lower Greensand for Geologists' by Bedfordshire and Luton RIGS
+Map of the Lower Greensand (below right) from 'The Lower Greensand for Geologists' by Bedfordshire and Luton RIGS

 Jerusalem